CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Rafael Flores
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Rafael F.

 # Homework Details

-- Module:
+- Module: 1
-- Week:
+- Week: 2